When to visit Bhutan

 March to May

-All year round although most popular ones in October (main towns/cities)
+All year round although most popular in February, March, April & September October, November.

 January - February